FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 ![All smart home apps](../../static/img/articles/2020-11-30/Screenshot_20201129-140357.jpg)

 ![Home Assistant App I](../../static/img/articles/2020-11-30/Screenshot_20201129-140422.jpg)

 ![Home Assistant App II](../../static/img/articles/2020-11-30/Screenshot_20201129-140431.jpg)

-Here we are controlling the Light with the Shelly over the Home Assistant on a Raspberry Pi
+Here we are controlling the light with the Shelly over the Home Assistant on a Raspberry Pi

 ![Controlling the shelly with the Home Assistant App](../../static/img/articles/2020-11-30/VID-20201129-WA0000.gif)